Adaptive differential pulse-code modulation: Split-band or subband ADPCM

 G.722 is an ITU-T standard wideband speech codec operating at 48, 56 and 64 kbit/s, based on subband coding with two channels and ADPCM coding of each.
 Before the digitization process, it catches the analog signal and divides it in frequency bands with quadrature mirror filters (QMF) to get two subbands of the signal.
 When the ADPCM bitstream of each subband is obtained, the results are multiplexed, and the next step is storage or transmission of the data.
 The decoder has to perform the reverse process, that is, demultiplex and decode each subband of the bitstream and recombine them.

 Referring to the coding process, in some applications as voice coding, the subband that includes the voice is coded with more bits than the others.
 It is a way to reduce the file size.

 Software

 The Windows Sound System supported ADPCM in WAV files.

-The FFmpeg audio codecs supporting ADPCM are adpcm_ima_qt, adpcm_ima_wav, adpcm_ms, adpcm_swf and adpcm_yamaha.
+As of 31 October 2024, FFmpeg include 50 built-in ADPCM decoders and 16 encoders, some catering to niche purposes.
+For instance, "ADPCM Westwood Studios IMA" (adpcm_ima_ws) encodes and decodes the audio of the old Command & Conquer video games.

+The DSP in the GameCube supports ADPCM encoding on 64 simultaneous audio channels.